kdrakon/topiks/README.md

 - selectively delete topics
 - modify a topics configuration, replication factor
 - increase the partitions for a topic
+- get offset and lag for a consumer group

 ## Usage
 ```bash